estherk15/tic-tac-toe/ReadMe.md

 ## Installation

+In order to play, you will need to have Node.js installed.
+MacOS:

 To begin, fork this repository and clone it into your local drive.
-Once you clone it, open up your terminal/command line and CD into the folder, enter ```node ticTacToe``` to begin playing!
+Once you clone it, open up your terminal/command line and CD into the folder

 ## Using the Application